-Mid-year changes are only those change of status event will be re d-Year Enrollment Changes Allowed Under the N se permitted in accordance with Section 125 of the Internal Re equired.
-This chart is only a summary of some of the permitte inclusive. d NOT be referenced for a Health FSA or Dependent Care As evenue Code.
-Generally, proof of the ed medical plan changes and is not all If you experience the following Event You may make the following change(s) within 31 days of the Event.
-YOU MAY NOT make these types of changes to notify the Plan within 60 days of the date of a divorce or the ndividuals losing coverage to forfeit the right to elect COBRA c Family Events Enroll yourself, if applicable Marriage • Enroll your new Spouse and other eligible dependents Drop health coverage and not enroll in Spouse's plan. • Drop health coverage (to enroll in your Spouse's plan) Change health plans, when options are available Remove your Spouse from your health coverage Change health plans Divorce • Enroll yourself (and your children) if you or they were previously enrolled in your Spouse's plan Drop health coverage for yourself or any other covered individual Gain a child due to birth or adoption Enroll yourself, if applicable Enroll the eligible child and any other eligible dependents Change health plans, when options are available Drop health coverage for yourself or any other covered individuals Child requires coverage due to a QMCSO Add child named on QMCSO to your health coverage (enroll yourself, if applicable and not already enrolled) Change health plans, when options are available, to accommodate the child named on the QMCSO Make any other changes, except as required by the QMCSO Loss of a Dependent's eligibility (e.g., child reaches the maximum age for coverage) Remove the Dependent from your health coverageDependent will be offered COBRA.
-You may pay for Change health plansDrop health coverage for yourself dependent's COBRA coverage on a pre-tax basis. or any other covered individuals Death of a dependent (Spouse or child) Remove the dependent from your health coverageChange health plans, when options are available Drop health coverage for yourself or any other covered individuals Drop coverage for the person who became entitled to Medicare or Medicaid.
+Mid-year changes are only those permitted in accordance with Section 125 of the Internal Revenue Code.
+Generally, proof of the change of status event will be required.
+This chart is only a summary of some of the permitted medical plan changes and is not all inclusive.

+This chart should NOT be referenced for a Health FSA or Dependent Care Assistance Plan (DCAP).

+If you experience the following Event You may make the following change(s) within 31 days of the Event.
+YOU MAY NOT make these types of changes to notify the Plan within 60 days of the date of a divorce or the dividuals losing coverage to forfeit the right to elect COBRA c Family Events Marriage Enroll yourself, if applicable Enroll your new Spouse and other eligible dependents Drop health coverage (to enroll in your Spouse's plan) Change health plans, when options are available Drop health coverage and not enroll in Spouse's plan.
+Divorce Remove your Spouse from your health coverage Enroll yourself (and your children) if you or they were previously enrolled in your Spouse's plan Change health plans Drop health coverage for yourself or any other covered individual Gain a child due to birth or adoption Enroll yourself, if applicable Enroll the eligible child and any other eligible dependents Change health plans, when options are available Drop health coverage for yourself or any other covered individuals Child requires coverage due to a QMCSO Add child named on QMCSO to your health coverage (enroll yourself, if applicable and not already enrolled) Change health plans, when options are available, to accommodate the child named on the QMCSO Make any other changes, except as required by the QMCSO Loss of a Dependent's eligibility (e.g., child reaches the maximum age for coverage) Remove the Dependent from your health coverage Dependent will be offered COBRA.
+You may pay for dependent's COBRA coverage on a pre-tax basis.
+Change health plans Drop health coverage for yourself or any other covered individuals Death of a dependent (Spouse or child) Remove the dependent from your health coverage Change health plans, when options are available Drop health coverage for yourself or any other covered individuals Covered person has become entitled to (or lost entitlement to) Medicaid or Medicare Drop coverage for the person who became entitled to Medicare or Medicaid.
 Add the person who lost Medicare/Medicaid entitlement.
-Drop health coverage for yourself or any other covered individuals the Mid Mid-year changes are only thos change of status event will be re rief Summary of Common Change of Status Ever I-Year Enrollment Changes Allowed Under the N se permitted in accordance with Section 125 of the Internal Re equired.
-This chart is only a summary of some of the permitte inclusive. d NOT be referenced for a Health FSA or Dependent Care As ledical Plan evenue Code.
-Generally, proof of the ed medical plan changes and is not all If you experience the following Event You may make the following change(s) within 31 days of the Event.
-YOU MAY NOT make these types of changes Employment Status Events Spouse becomes eligible for health benefits in another group health plan Remove your Spouse from your health coverage, with proof of Spouse's other new plan coverage Remove your children from your health coverage, with proof of children's other new plan coverage Drop coverage for yourself only with proof that Spouse added you to the Spouse's new group health plan Change health plans Add any eligible dependents to your health coverage Spouse loses employment or otherwise becomes ineligible for health benefits in another plan Enroll your Spouse and, if applicable, eligible children in your health plan Enroll yourself in a health plan if previously not enrolled because you were covered under your Spouse's plan Change health plans, when options are available Drop health coverage for yourself or any other covered dependents You lose employment or otherwise become ineligible for health benefits Enroll in your Spouse's plan, if available Elect temporary COBRA coverage for the Qualified Beneficiaries (you and your covered Dependents) hange may be required to make a corresponding change
+Drop health coverage for yourself or any other covered individuals

+A Brief Summary of Common Change of Status Events and the Mid-Year Enrollment Changes Allowed Under the Medical Plan

+Mid-year changes are only those permitted in accordance with Section 125 of the Internal Revenue Code.
+Generally, proof of the change of status event will be required.
+This chart is only a summary of some of the permitted medical plan changes and is not all inclusive.